Algorithm Design: A Fairness-Accuracy Frontier: Introduction

-Policymakers prefer for algorithms to have lower disparate impact but would also like for these algorithms to be more accurate.
-Ideally these goals would be achieved together; in practice, there may be intrinsic tradeoffs between accuracy (the overall error rate of the algorithm) and fairness (how similar the error rates are across pre-defined groups).\footnote{Equity-efficiency tradeoffs such as this have been studied in settings as diverse as taxation \citep*{SaezStantcheva16,DworczakKominersAkbarpour21}, policing \citep*{Persico,VohraLeePaiRoth}, and college admissions \citep{ChanEyster,EllisonPathak}.} This tradeoff is governed in part by the inputs to the algorithm, which can be observed, manipulated, and regulated---raising the following fundamental questions: How does the tradeoff between fairness and accuracy depend on the information available for prediction?
+Policymakers prefer algorithms that have lower disparate impact but also prefer algorithms that are more accurate.
+In an ideal world, both goals could be achieved together; in practice, there may be an intrinsic tradeoff between accuracy (the overall error rate of the algorithm) and fairness (how similar the error rates are across pre-defined groups).\footnote{Equity-efficiency tradeoffs such as this have been studied in settings as diverse as taxation \citep*{SaezStantcheva16,DworczakKominersAkbarpour21}, policing \citep*{Persico,VohraLeePaiRoth}, and college admissions \citep{ChanEyster,EllisonPathak}.} What this tradeoff looks like depends on the inputs to the algorithm, which can be observed, manipulated, and regulated---raising the following questions: How does the tradeoff between fairness and accuracy depend on the information available for prediction?
 Which informational environments create a tension between fairness and accuracy, and which ameliorate it?
-While the tradeoff between fairness and accuracy has been empirically computed in specific applications \citep{WeiNiethammer,Goel,LittleWylandtAllen}, we know substantially less about how the available information shapes the tension between these objectives in general.
+While the tradeoff between fairness and accuracy has been empirically computed in specific applications \citep{WeiNiethammer,Goel,LittleWylandtAllen}, we know substantially less about how the available information shapes the tension between these two objectives in general.

-To examine these questions, we define and study a \emph{fairness-accuracy frontier}.
-The frontier consists of those outcomes that are optimal for a broad class of objective functions, which reflect different views on how to trade off fairness and accuracy.
+In this paper, we address these questions by defining and studying a \emph{fairness-accuracy frontier}.
+This frontier consists of all outcomes that are optimal for some objective function in a broad class that spans different views on how to trade off fairness and accuracy.
 We prove two types of results about the frontier.
-First, we identify simple properties of the algorithmic inputs that determine the qualitative shape of this frontier.
-Second, we take an information-design perspective on understanding how constraints on information can induce certain desired outcomes.
-Specifically, we consider an interaction between a regulator flexibly constraining the inputs and an agent setting the algorithm, and characterize what part of the fairness-accuracy frontier the designer can achieve through appropriate design of the inputs.
-We also examine whether it might be optimal for the designer to exclude an input altogether (e.g., excluding group identity in the context of medical predictions).
+First, we identify simple properties of the algorithmic inputs that determine the shape of this frontier.
+Second, we take an information design perspective on understanding how constraints on information can induce certain desired outcomes.
+Specifically, we consider an interaction between a policymaker flexibly constraining the inputs and an agent setting the algorithm.
+We characterize what part of the fairness-accuracy frontier the designer can achieve through appropriate design of the inputs and examine whether it might be optimal for the designer to exclude an input altogether (e.g., excluding group identity in the context of medical predictions).